immutant/lein-immutant/README.md

 First, you'll need to define an environment variable called `IMMUTANT_HOME` pointing to your Immutant distribution.

+* `lein immutant init` - creates a sample immuntant.clj configuration file at the root of the project.

 * `lein immutant deploy` - deploys the current app to the Immutant you specified above.
 If a map is defined under the `:immutant` key in `project.clj`, it will be merged with the deployed descriptor.
 This